The best Steam games in 2025

 We’ve researched the best free Steam games based on their popularity, the depth of their gameplay and our own personal experiences with them.
 The games listed below are perfectly playable, even if you never spend a cent, with rich experiences for paying and non-paying players alike.
 Furthermore, we’ve tried to explore a variety of genres.
 (Free-to-play shooters may be a dime-a-dozen, but they’re not necessarily to everyone’s tastes.)

+Apex Legends skillfully threads the line between being a battle royale game and a form of hero shooter.
+Based in the same setting as the excellent Titanfall games, Apex Legends pits you and up to two others in a game that's sees a mix of teams fight to the death in on a large map that slowly condenses with a deadly forcefield closing in.
 This might sound like another version of Player Unknown's Battlegrounds.
 But the suite of skills each character has, from tracking abilities to teleports and shields, and a great selection of semi-sci-fi weapons, combined with fantastic movement, elevates Apex Legends above other battle royale games.
 And with added classes and content as the game matures, it's a great choice for a top free game that you can lose hours upon hours in with that 'just-one-more-game' approach.

+Brawllhalla is a 2D fighting game that has the same chaotic energy as Nintendo's Super Smash Bros.
+Much like the latter game, Brawlhalla is easy to pick up and blends a mix of original characters with licensed ones; characters from Rayman, to Tomb Raider, to The Walking Dead and Teenage Mutant Ninja Turtles are featured.
 And up to eight of these characters can battle it out on arenas with multiple platforms.
-Do be aware that the free-to-play element here means the characters available rotate on a weekly basis.
+Do be aware that the free-to-play element here means the characters available rotate weekly.
 But thankfully, there's no option to spend money to get a character that'll give you an advantage over other players, meaning the brawling is even.
 If you do decide to splash the cash, it'll be on cosmetic items only.

 Counter-Strike: Global Offensive is what you get after a mod for the original Half-Life gathers such a following that it becomes not only its own game but a form of its own genre.
-Counter-Strike offers team-based first person shooter action with objectives that see terrorists and counter-terrorists face off against each other.
+Counter-Strike offers team-based first-person shooter action with objectives that see terrorists and counter-terrorists face off against each other.
 Victory can come in the form of completing an objective, like successfully planting or disarming a bomb, or simply wiping out the other team.
-And with fast-paced action and a wide selection of weapons this can be both very challenging and a lot of competitive fun.
+And with fast-paced action and a wide selection of weapons, this can be both very challenging and a lot of competitive fun.

 “Grand strategy” and “free-to-play” don’t often go together, but Crusader Kings II from Paradox Interactive demonstrates that the pairing might have some legs.
 Crusader Kings II started life as a regular paid game, in which you take control of a Christian king in medieval Europe.
 The goal isn’t just to wage war on neighboring countries; it’s also to establish diplomatic ties, secure your family’s legacy and see how you can reshape the history of the continent.
 If you want the game’s DLC and expansions, you’ll have to pay up, but you can play for quite a while without plunking down any money.